spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

         <tr>
             <td style="width: 27%;"><code>-linkProtocol</code><br></td>
             <td style="width: 10%;">string</td>
-            <td style="width: 63%;">The <a href="https://docs.improbable.io/reference/13.7/shared/worker-configuration/network-configuration#choosing-a-network-stack">network stack</a> that the worker instance uses to communicate with the SpatialOS <a href="https://docs.improbable.io/reference/13.7/shared/glossary#the-runtime">Runtime</a>.
+            <td style="width: 63%;">The network stack that the worker instance uses to communicate with the Runtime.
                 The available options are <a href="https://docs.improbable.io/reference/13.7/shared/worker-configuration/network-configuration#kcp">KCP</a> and <a href="https://docs.improbable.io/reference/13.7/shared/worker-configuration/network-configuration#tcp">TCP</a>.
 The default value is <code>KCP</code>.<br><br><strong>Note</strong>:
                 The <a href="https://docs.improbable.io/reference/13.7/shared/worker-configuration/network-configuration#raknet">RakNet</a> network stack is not supported.<br></td>
         </tr>